March 2021. California-Grand Canyon: There & Back

 We saw lots of mule deer near the lodge and elk everywhere.
 I began to think there might be more elk in the park than pigeons in New York City.

-I planned to use the Supercharger in Tusayan during our stay, but Level 2 stations in the park were available so I used them for local driving and to charge up for the ride home.
+I planned to use the Supercharger in Tusayan during our stay, but Level 2 stations in the park were available and just a short walk from our hotel so I used them for local driving and to charge up for the ride home.

 There’s a CCS/CHAdeMO charging station in Williams 60 miles from Grand Canyon Village.
 It would be helpful for people driving other EVs to have a CCS station in Tusayan or in the park.